Faizan1255676/Faizan1255676/README.md

 - 👋 Hi, I’m @Faizan1255676
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c /c++ programming
+- 🌱 I’m currently learning Java and dsa
 - 💞️ I’m looking to collaborate on any startups
 - 📫 How to reach me at my email id fk818717@gmail.com
 - 😄 Pronouns: he/his